therealchriswoodward/User-Controlled-Data-Science/README.md

 * Fifth, change some values in the yaml file within the given limitations and save the file.

 * Sixth, run the notebook again to see the difference your changes made.
 If errors occur, ensure you are using the options I gave you or that the color you chose is supported.
-It's best to keep it simple with "black", "red", "blue", "pink", etc.
+It's best to keep it simple with "black", "red", "blue", "pink", etc; although you can use hex code if you wish.

 # Benefits
 This simple project is a very simple data pipeline displaying how the data moves from the source to the visualization with a flexible program structure.
 This type of programming allows the data scientist to use a different configuration file with the same code rather than rewrite code.
 There may be a development stage, testing stage, as well as a production stage each of which require different values; this is where using configuration comes in handy.
 Same code, different project, very readable.